SeaGL/seagl.github.io/_posts/2014-07-29-CFP-Extension.md

 Feel free to contact us if you have any questions, either by emailing {{ site.custom.a.email.participate }}
-or visting us on IRC on
+or visiting us on IRC on
 [Freenode]({{ site.custom.url.irc.network }}) in
 [#seagl]({{ site.custom.url.irc.webchat }}).